WILDFLOWER HOME PAGE SEARCH BY PLANT NAME PINK/RED/ORANGE FLOWERS CONTACT US

 Stony Pass, July 17, 2010.

 This stunning plant is a rare treat in high mountain meadows and on tundra.
-As the map below indicates, Pedicularis sudetica is found in just a few counties of a few mountainous states.
-But when it is present, you know it immediately.
-The only other plant with which it might be confused is Pedicularis groenlandica, another beautifully exotic member of this genus.
+As the map below indicates, Pedicularis scopulorum is found almost exclusively in the Colorado Rockies.
+When it is present, you know it immediately.
+The only other plant with which it might be confused is Pedicularis groenlandica, another beautifully exotic, but very common, member of this genus.

-"Sudetica" apparently refers to the Sudentland of Czechoslovakia and Poland, most likely the origin of the first collections of P. sudetica.
+"Sudetica" apparently refers to the Sudentland of Czechoslovakia and Poland, most likely the origin of the first collections of P. sudetica; the species is found in Europe and Asia as well as in North America.
+"Scopulorum" is Latin for "of rocky places", sometimes, as here, interpreted as meaning, "from the Rocky Mountains".

 Pedicularis sudetica subspecies scopulorum